osmedeus/documentation/src/premium/git-setup.md

 !!! info "Kindly note that you are not required to configure all the repositories and destinations for this.
 Typically, I only utilize three repositories: summary_repo, paths_repo, and vuln_repo."

-You'll be required to make adjustments to certain values listed below.
+You'll be required to make adjustments to certain values listed below

 - [x] Change the `SECRET_KEY` to the path of your secret key that can do the push/pull to your git repo.
 - [x] Change the `your_gitlab_username` to your Gitlab user name
 - [x] Change the `SUMMARY_REPO` or `git@gitlab.com:your_gitlab_username/dosm-summary.git` to your Gitlab repo.